 When may systemic hormone therapy be suggested for vaginal atrophy?

-Is alternative medicine recommended to treat vaginal atrophy?
+Are alternative medicines recommended to treat vaginal atrophy?

 Vaginal Laser Treatments